xarray-contrib/xarray.dev/src/posts/introducing-pint-xarray/index.md

 ![cartopy plot of a quantified dataset](/posts/introducing-pint-xarray/squared_wind.png)

-where `xarray.plot` has detected the pint units automatically.
+where `xarray.plot` has detected the Pint units automatically.

 ## Conclusion

 Please have a go!
 You will need xarray (v0.20+) and pint-xarray.

-Please also tell us about any bugs you find, or documentation suggestions you have on the [xarray](https://github.com/pydata/xarray/issues) or [pint-xarray issue trackers](https://github.com/xarray-contrib/pint-xarray/issues).
+Please also tell us about any bugs you find, or documentation suggestions you have on the [Xarray](https://github.com/pydata/xarray/issues) or [pint-xarray issue trackers](https://github.com/xarray-contrib/pint-xarray/issues).
-If you have usage questions you can raise them there, on the [xarray discussions page](https://github.com/pydata/xarray/discussions), or on the [pangeo discourse forum](https://discourse.pangeo.io/).
+If you have usage questions you can raise them there, on the [Xarray discussions page](https://github.com/pydata/xarray/discussions), or on the [Pangeo Discourse forum](https://discourse.pangeo.io/).

 The work here to allow xarray to wrap pint objects is part of a [broader effort to generalise xarray](http://xarray.pydata.org/en/stable/roadmap.html#flexible-arrays) to handle a wide variety of data types (so-called "duck array wrapping").
 Along with the incoming [support for flexible indexes](http://xarray.pydata.org/en/stable/roadmap.html#flexible-indexes), we are excited for all the new features that this will enable for xarray users!